How To Apply For Temporary Disability In Texas (2026)

 Who Qualifies for Temporary Disability Benefits in Texas?

-To qualify for temporary disability in Texas, you must have a documented medical condition or injury that prevents you from fulfilling your employment duties.
+To qualify for temporary disability in Texas, you must have a documented medical condition or injuries that prevent you from fulfilling your employment duties.
 You must have a certificate from a physician that states the problem is disabling.

 You will also need to have enough work history.
 In most cases, you’ll have a waiting period that ranges from seven to 14 days.